No further Covid-19 restrictions following Stormont Executive meeting

 Ministers are to meet again on January 6.

+“We know that this variant is highly transmissible so it’s really, really important that everyone takes steps to minimise the risk of transmission, so please take up the booster if you haven’t already, limit your contacts with other people, if you’re meeting up with others take a lateral flow test before you go, meet outdoors if you can, work from home if possible and wear your face coverings.

+“We’ll continue to monitor the situation and we’re going to keep an eye on it very very closely and we will keep the public updated as more information emerges.”

-On Thursday they heard that the Omicron variant was estimated to be accounting for 90% of cases in the region.
+On Thursday ministers heard that the Omicron variant was estimated to be accounting for 90% of cases in the region.

 Department of Health modelling data seen by the PA news agency, which was presented to ministers, indicated that while the Delta variant was expected to gradually decline, a “more modest Delta epidemic” could persist in parallel with a larger Omicron outbreak.